 Transcranial Magnetic Stimulation or TMS therapy is a new form of treatment for clinical depression that is showing promising results.
 Cleared by the FDA in 2008, TMS treatment uses electromagnetic energy to painlessly stimulate nerve cells in the patient’s brain.
 TMS therapy targets the prefrontal cortex—the area of the brain responsible for many functions, including regulating mood behavior.
 This part of the brain is under-active in people suffering from depression, so TMS therapy stimulates it to alleviate the symptoms of depression.

 While certain antidepressants produce similar effects through chemicals, TMS therapy stimulates these areas of your brain without the unwanted side effects of such medications.
 Treatment over the course of several weeks not only stimulates existing neural circuits, it also encourages new neural circuits to form, creating lasting relief from clinical depression.
 TMS is showing success with those who suffer from treatment-resistant depression.
 Unlike electroconvulsive treatment, TMS is a non-invasive, outpatient treatment that does not require sedation or anesthesia.

-Learn more about our TMS treatments Here.
+Learn more about our TMS therapy treatments.

 There is No One-Size-Fits-All Treatment

 No two patients’ clinical depression will ever be the same.
 For this reason, none of these treatments can guarantee success for someone suffering from the mental illness.
 Courses of treatment often include a combination of two or more of the treatments listed in this article.
 The success of your treatment often depends on the expertise of your medical professionals.
 If you are in central California, you should consider visiting a TMS therapy office in one of their 7 office locations.